zhang-zengjie/SySCoRe-software/README.md

 cd([fileparts(which(mfilename)), '/..']);   % Navigate back to the root directory of the toolbox;
 run config.m                                % Run the configuration file.
 ```
-It is important that the running should be conducted under the root directory `SySCoRe-software` since many functions in this toolbox use **relative paths**.
+It is important that the running should be conducted under the root directory `SYSCORE_ROOT` since many functions in this toolbox use **relative paths**.
 Your code can also start with these statements, but do change the relative path `/..` in the statement according to the specific position of your `m`-script.

-### 4. Classes and functions
+### 4. Classes and Functions

 Use the following classes and functions to solve your problems.

-#### Building a model
+#### Build dynamic system models
-Using the following classes to build a model:
+Use the following classes to build a model:
-- `Models/LinModel.m`
-- NonlinModel
+- `SYSCORE_ROOT/Models/LinModel.m`: for linear models;
+- `SYSCORE_ROOT/Models/NonlinModel.m`: for nonlinear models.

-#### Build a specification & translate it to a DFA
+#### Translate a specification to a DFA
+Use the following function to translate an LTL formula to a DFA:
-- TranslateSpec
+- `SYSCORE_ROOT/Specification/TranslateSpec.m`

-#### Computing abstraction
+#### Compute abstraction
+Use the following functions to compute abstract models:
-Compute a finite state abstraction using
+- `SYSCORE_ROOT/Abstractions/FSabstraction.m`: for finite state abstraction;
-- FSabstraction

-Compute a reduced-order model using
+- `SYSCORE_ROOT/Abstractions/ModelReduction.m` for a reduced-order model;
-- ModelReduction

-Compute a piecewise-affine approximation using
+- `SYSCORE_ROOT/Abstractions/PWAapproximation.m` for a piecewise-affine approximation.

-- PWAapproximation
+#### Relation quantification

-### Quantify the simulation model between the abstract and original model
+Use the following function to quantify the simulation relation between the abstract and original model
-- QuantifySim
+- `SYSCORE_ROOT/Similarity/QuantifySim.m`

+### Synthesis
-### Synthesize a robust controller
+Use the following classes and functions to synthesize a robust controller
-- RefineController
+- `SYSCORE_ROOT/Controllers/RefineController.m`: the class for a refined controller;
+- `SYSCORE_ROOT/Controllers/SynthesizeRobustController.m`: synthesize a robust controller;

-### Simulate the resulting closed loop system
+- `SYSCORE_ROOT/Controllers/ImplementController.m`: simulate the closed loop system with the synthesized controller.
-- ImplementController

-## References
+### References
-- van Huijgevoort, B. C., & Haesaert, S. (2020).
-Similarity quantification for linear stochastic systems: A coupling compensator approach.
-Automatica, 144, 110476.
+- **van Huijgevoort, B. C.** and **Haesaert, S.** (2020).
+Similarity quantification for linear stochastic systems: A coupling compensator approach. *Automatica*, 144, 110476.
-- Haesaert, S., Soudjani, S. , & Abate, A. (2017).
+- **Haesaert, S.**, **Soudjani, S. **, and **Abate, A.** (2017).
 Verification of general Markov decision processes by approximate similarity relations and policy refinement.
 SIAM Journal on Control and Optimization, 55(4), 2333-2367.
-- Haesaert, S., & Soudjani, S. (2020).
-Robust dynamic programming for temporal logic control of stochastic systems.
-IEEE Transactions on Automatic Control, 66(6), 2496-2511.
+- **Haesaert, S.** and **Soudjani, S.** (2020).
+Robust dynamic programming for temporal logic control of stochastic systems. *IEEE Transactions on Automatic Control*, 66(6), 2496-2511.
-- van Huijgevoort, B.C. & Haesaert, S. (2022).
-Temporal logic control of nonlinear stochastic systems using a piecewise-affine abstraction. https://www.sofiehaesaert.com/assets/Research/PWA_abstractions.pdf
+- **van Huijgevoort, B.C.** and **Haesaert, S.** (2022).
+Temporal logic control of nonlinear stochastic systems using a piecewise-affine abstraction. [[*Link*](https://www.sofiehaesaert.com/assets/Research/PWA_abstractions.pdf)]